 Having no enclosure, the sound is also airer.
 It feels less congested and easier to listen to.

 Because of all those benefits of the open design, this type of headphone is also the most expensive.
 However, that doesn’t mean you can’t get a great deal even under $100.

 Studio work: If you work in a music studio, you must know how important it’s to listen to your mix with neutral headphones.
 Since the closed-back solutions tend to have a slightly colorized sound due to bass boost, open-back headphones can more easily achieve the perfect neutrality.

 Of course, this type of headphone isn’t suitable for monitoring your singer’s voice, since the sound leak might be audible in the microphone.

-Home listening: Since open-back headphones leak their sound, while also getting a lot of the environmental sound in, the best place to listen to them is at home.
+Home listening: Since open-back headphones produce sound leaks, while also getting a lot of the environmental sound in, the best place to listen to them is at home.
 In a room where no one can bother you, you can enjoy your favorite music in peace.
 Enhanced levels of details and big soundstage will give your music a whole new dimension.

 Overall best open-back headphones with precise sound quality.

-One of the top open-back offerings from Sennheiser.
+One of the best pair of open-back over-ears from Sennheiser.

-Sennheiser is known for designing the out-of-this-world looking headphones.
+Sennheiser is known for designing out-of-this-world-looking headphones.
 HD 800 S are a clear example of that.
 However, thanks to their design, they’re perfectly shaped to fit human ears.
 Dense earpads with soft fabric provide a fantastic comfort you never get tired of.

 The build quality of these open-back headphones is also top-notch, with a quality plastic body, aluminum cups, and removable cables.
 With good care, these can last for multiple years.